 The Consumer Product Safety Commission (CPSC) has issued a warning to parents about possible infant deaths related to nursing pillows.
 The CPSC warns that nursing pillows should not be part of a baby’s sleep environment.

 Nursing pillows and similar items are popular for new mothers.
 They help support the infant during feedings and provide much-needed relief to the mother’s arms, shoulders and back.
-Unfortunately, if nursing pillows are used incorrectly, they can be dangerous to infants – or even deadly.
+Unfortunately, if nursing pillows are used incorrectly, they can be dangerous to infants – or may even result in death.

 CPSC Investigating Infant Deaths Related to Nursing Pillows